EdLlewellin/PyroTracker/README.md

     * Collapsible side panels for "Scale Configuration" and "Coordinate System".
 * **Project Save/Load (JSON Format):**
     * **Save Project:** `File -> Save Project` (`Ctrl+S`) saves the current project to its existing file path.
 If the project is new, it behaves like "Save Project As...".
-    * **Save Project As...:** `File -> Save Project As...` saves the entire project state (all element data, video path, scale settings, coordinate system settings, relevant UI toggle states) to a new or chosen `.json` file.
+    * **Save Project As...:** `File -> Save Project As...` saves the entire project state (all element data including track analysis states, video path, scale settings, coordinate system settings, relevant UI toggle states) to a new or chosen `.json` file.
 Element coordinates are always saved as raw Top-Left pixel values.
-    * **Load Project:** `File -> Open Project...` loads a project from a `.json` file, restoring elements, settings, and attempting to reload the associated video.
+    * **Load Project:** `File -> Open Project...` loads a project from a `.json` file, restoring elements (including track analysis states), settings, and attempting to reload the associated video.
 Issues warnings if saved video metadata mismatches the currently loaded video.
     * **Close Project:** `File -> Close Project` closes the current video and project, prompting to save unsaved changes.
 * **Data Export (Simplified CSV):**
     * `File -> Export Data -> Export Tracks (as CSV)...`: Exports all track data to a simple CSV file.